Meeting Bot Real-time Transcription

 }

-If you're seeing large delays in results, such as many seconds, or even minutes, this is likely due to the "single-threaded" nature of the transcription feed.
+If you're seeing large delays in results, such as seconds, or even minutes, especially increasing over the duration of the call, this is likely due to the serial nature of how webhooks are sent.
 Since transcription utterances are sequential and rely on being in a particular order, blocking a webhook request will delay any subsequent requests.